This HTML usage data comes from 11.3 million index pages gathered from top twenty Google results,

 for about 30 million keywords - chosen by keyword volume.
 To learn more about this data, visit the FAQ section.

-Apparently, an average web page uses twenty-eight different element types:
+Apparently, an average web page uses thirty-two different element types:

-The twenty-eight elements used on most pages, ordered by appearance frequency:
+The thirty-two elements used on most pages, ordered by appearance frequency:

 The html, which is known as the root element, wraps the contents of a web page